DanieleF36/SEII_Main-Project/Retrospective/Retrospective_1.md

 ## ASSESSMENT

 - What caused your errors in estimation (if any)?
-Due to over understim
+For this sprint we have understimate the spent hours for each tasks because we focused on a better tasks     division that made more difficult the tasks estimation.
+We also forgot to compute the total amount of hour after the tasks estimation to compare it to the total amount team's hours.

 - What lessons did you learn (both positive and negative) in this sprint?
-Better knowledge about team members, bad team organization and enviroment use (Github branch management issue)
+In this sprint we understood how to divide the tasks and how to manage the branches of the repository.
+The negative lesson we learnt is that the team division was too strict and we have noticed lack in communication

-- Which improvement goals set in the previous retrospective were you able to achieve? n/a
+- Which improvement goals set in the previous retrospective were you able to achieve?
+The improvement goals that we were able to achieve from previous retrospective were better tasks division and organization (has to be improved) and better branches management.

 - Which ones you were not able to achieve?
-Why? n/a
+Why?
+We were not able to learn how to automate end-to-end test because we focused more on achieving the definition of done of user stories

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.) :

-  > branch management : doing internet research, discussing with team members during planning

-  > integration test : searching documentation, diving deep in the framework
+  > better estimation of time for each tasks and better planning of assegnation tasks
+  > working on team communication through more Scrum Meeting
+  > complete learning of the SAML authentication and virtual clock

-- One thing you are proud of as a Team: responsability of each team member and comunication
+- One thing you are proud of as a Team: we are proud about tasks division and how everyone was responsible for their tasks